Chino Hills High Club Rush

 FBLA, Future Business Leaders of America

-Club Rush was a blast, and in the midst of it all, new or continued clubs were present during Club Rush.
-Club Rush had sign ups for an amazing club; the FBLA club had a booth, which stands for Future Business Leaders of America.
-The President is Nick Tang along with his two Vice Presidents, Martin Oh and Chris Urena.
+Club Rush was a blast, and in the midst of it, all, new or continued clubs were present during Club Rush.
+Club Rush had sign-ups for an amazing club; the FBLA club had a booth, which stands for Future Business Leaders of America.
+The President is Nick Tang along with his two Vice Presidents, Martin Oh, and Chris Urena.
 The FBLA club is present in multiple schools and has always been a prestigious club and is very popular as well.
-Chino Hills High however, never had this club until this year.
+Chino Hills High, however, never had this club until this year.
 In the FBLA club, students go as teams or individually to conferences and competitions in which the participants are required to wear professional business wear.
 Then, business subjects and projects are introduced in which students compete to place in the competition.
 Other than competitions, there are workshops in which build the character and knowledge of the students.
-The FBLA will not only be a great experience along with a knowledgeable one, but will help with college and with your future in business or with life in general.
+The FBLA will not only be a great experience along with a knowledgeable one but will help with college and with your future in business or with life in general.
 The FBLA students also get to travel to fun places like Sacramento for the state competition, along with Chicago or other states for Nationals.
 The FBLA is a club that all students should join, as the officers have worked very hard to start it and create a prestigious and fun club.

 World Vision Club

 Believe it or not, a group of high school students can make an impact on children in developing countries.
-The World Vision club and its members have a goal of impacting their communities as well as undeserved parts of the world through the acts of donating and fundraising.
+The World Vision club and its members have a goal of impacting their communities as well as underserved parts of the world through the acts of donating and fundraising.
 Running its second year as a club, the World Vision club was created with the purpose of raising awareness to high school students about children living in poverty, and helping children in poverty to gain access to education, equal opportunities, and proper nutrition.

 Its current president, Noa Noh, founded the World Vision during the fall of her sophomore year.
 After serving as a long-term missionary trip during her sophomore summer in Ecuador, and Mexico, Noa was inspired to create the club after having experienced the joy of helping children and their families.
 Throughout her missionary trip at Ecuador Noa was exposed to the world problems faced by families living in poverty and the limited amount of resources exposed to children, such as textbooks, and educational materials; and with this vision, she became motivated to share her passion with others.